Top must see places in BhutanApril 8, 2016 No Responses Mosaic Adventure

 Punakha Dzong is an iconic and historic landmark in Bhutan.
 It was the second dzong ever built in the Kingdom and where the first King of Bhutan was crowned in 1907.

 Bhutan is mysterious and magical, offering a wide array of experience to every kind of tourist.
 A trip around this small country offers a unique cultural, historical, spiritual experiences in beautiful landscapes.
+Highly influenced by the Buddhist practices and customs, the people, heritage, and the surrounding are highly artistic.

 To experience the best of Bhutan and make the trip more memorable, contact us and we will be more than happy to arrange your visit.